 COMMUNITY COUNCIL ELECTIONS

 Only six Councillors have successfully taken office following the election on 4th May.
-One new Councillor has been co-opted - Mrs Catherine Edwards - on 3rd July 2017, and Ms Abigail Gaughan on 12th February 2018.
+Two new Councillors have now been co-opted - Mrs Catherine Edwards - on 3rd July 2017, and Ms Abigail Gaughan on 12th February 2018.
 The remaining vacant seat will also be filled as soon as possible by co-option.

 Redrow Homes submitted an Outline Planning application to develop most of the land (currently green fields) between St Fagans and Radyr.
 Although the Community Council has submitted a detailed objection to the application, planning permission has now been granted.
 Detailed applications will follow in due course and the development will take place over the next 10 years.